Something happened to me a while back that really made me stop and think.

 While we all have our problems, most of us do our best to hang in there, pick ourselves back up and keep moving but when people get stuck in a victim mentality, they tend to move more into misery competition territory.

-This doesn’t just happen in our personal relationships, it occurs at work as well, though often a lot more subtly.
+This doesn’t just happen in our personal relationships, it occurs at work as well, though it can be more subtle.
 Being busy is a classic example.
-Busy in many cases has become a badge of honor (though I am not sure why, because let’s face it, you can be really busy and not get work of any substance done).
+Busy in many cases has become a badge of honor (though I’m not sure why, because let’s face it, you can be really busy and not get work of any substance done).

 People sometimes compete for who is the busiest, who has the most work, who has the worse boss or it might even be a case of who hates their job the most.

 If you are struggling with a victim mentality, these posts might help.

 When it all comes down to it, we all have our struggles but if we help each other through them, instead of using them as a form of competition, we’ll be a lot better off.

 We one-up people